Aquaman And The Lost Kingdom closes chapter on the DC Extended Universe. So what went wrong?

 Robert Pattinson, who took the title role in The Batman (2022), is slated to return in a sequel, The Batman Part II, in 2025.
 However, his reappearance is unrelated to the DCEU upheavals, as his films belong to a separate Batman universe, which will include the 2024 television series The Penguin, starring Colin Farrell in the title role.

-The 2021 film Suicide Squad, unlike The Batman, is part of the DCEU.
+The 2021 film The Suicide Squad, unlike The Batman, is part of the DCEU.

 Actor John Cena will carry on playing the violent vigilante Peacemaker, which he had done in the spin-off series named after the character.
 Viola Davis, who played Amanda Waller, the treacherous government official in both Suicide Squad films, will return in her own series, Waller, in 2025.